-- School Psychology Program faculty are shaping theory and practice within the field through authoring books and publishing in top-tier medical, psychological and educational journals including School Psychology Quarterly, the Journal of School Psychology, Psychological Assessment, Birth Defects Research: Clinical & Molecular Teratology, the Journal of Psychoeducational Assessment, Child Abuse Review, the Roeper Review, the Educational Forum, Professional Psychology: Research and Practice, the Journal of Pediatric Psychology, the Canadian Journal of School Psychology and Remedial and Special Education.
+- School Psychology Program faculty are shaping theory and practice within the field through authoring books and publishing in top-tier medical, psychological and educational journals including School Psychology Quarterly, the Journal of School Psychology, the Journal of Applied School Psychology, Psychological Assessment, Birth Defects Research: Clinical & Molecular Teratology, the Journal of Psychoeducational Assessment, Child Abuse Review, the Roeper Review, the Educational Forum, Professional Psychology: Research and Practice, the Journal of Pediatric Psychology, the Canadian Journal of School Psychology and Remedial and Special Education.
 Program faculty also present regularly at national/international and regional professional conferences.

 - The scholarly activity of School Psychology Program faculty has received recognition from leading authorities in medicine, public health, psychology, and law including the following: the U.S. Assistant Surgeon General and the Director of the CDC's Birth Defects Division; the Head of the National Institute of Health; the Federal Bureau of Investigation (FBI); and several American Psychological Association Presidents.

 - The state of Michigan considered aspects of a learning disabilities classification model proposed by a School Psychology Program faculty member.